JuliaActors/YAActL.jl/docs/src/usage.md

 ## Links

-We send messages to actors and actors can send them to others over links.
+We send messages to actors and they can send them to others over links.
 In fact, an actor is only represented by its link.
 If we want a response from an actor, we must send it our own link together with a request message.

 ```@docs
 Link